vangef/BBGradebookOrganiser/README.md

 - Compressed files are deleted after successfully extracting and organising the contents
   - any invalid/corrupt compressed files are moved into folder *\_\_BAD\_\_* inside the gradebook directory

+## Inspect submissions :new: {#inspect-submissions}
+### Description
+- Generates SHA256 hashes for each submitted file, and outputs list to CSV file
+- Compares the generated hashes and finds any duplicate hashes - ignores duplicates if they are by the same student/submission
+- Finds all files with a duplicated hash and outputs them to CSV file with the following information: Student ID, file path, file name (without path), SHA256 hash
+  - Further inspection and filtering needs to be done manually, depending on the submission files
+### Usage
+- For this feature you also need to install the pandas package
+  - `python -m pip install pandas`
+- Usage: `python inspect_submissions.py GRADEBOOK_DIR_NAME`
+- Generated CSV files can be found in directory *csv*, with *GRADEBOOK_DIR_NAME* as file name prefix
+  - e.g. inspecting submissions for *AssignmentX* will create 2 csv files:
+    - AssignmentX_file_hashes_[datetime].csv
+    - AssignmentX_suspicious_[datetime].csv

 ## Notes

 The Blackboard generated name for submission files must follow the pattern:
 > ANYTHING_STUDENTNUMBER_attempt_DATETIME_FILENAME